madslaz/Burp_Suite_Certified_Practitioner/Java.md

   * `myBlueCar` (the Name): This is the name of our variable.
 Once we create our specific car object, this is the name we'll use to refer to it.
   * `=` : This is the assignment operator.
 It means 'take whatever is on the right and put it into the variable on the left.'
   * `new Car()` (the Creation): This is the most magical part.
 The `new` keyword tells the Java Virtual Machine (JVM) to take the `Car` blueprint (the class) and actually create a new, unique object in memory. `Car()` is a special method called a constructor that runs to initialize the new object.
+* A method, such as `L()` being called on a class name means it must be a **static method** - regular methods can be called on objects but only static methods can be called on the class name directly.

 ### Inheritance
 * The `super` keyword in Java is a special reference used within a child class to refer to its immediate parent class.
 Thinking back to our discussion about inheritances with the class MountainBike and the class Bicycle, the super keyword has two main uses: